 - Increased risk of high blood pressure heart attack, stroke, obesity and diabetes

 - Increased risk of heart failure

 - Increased risk of irregular heart beats, called arrhythmias

 - Increased risk of work-related or driving accidents

 To avoid the long-and short-term negative impact of sleep apnea, research all of your options to find the best solution for you.
 Be sure to consult with your doctor before trying any new medical treatment.

 Recently, I was on a mad search for something to cure my spouse of his sleep apnea.
 It not only kept him awake at night, but his thunderous snoring fest every single night guaranteed that I, too, would be tired the next day.
 My sleep was limited, my nerves frayed and my moods wavered like a pendulum.

 I knew this wasn’t any fault of his; however, I needed a solution.
-Doctors suggested a mask-like oxygen apparatus that would cost a small fortune, and wasn’t really something my spouse could see himself using each and every night for the rest of his life.
+Doctors suggested a mask-like apparatus that wasn’t really something my spouse could see himself using each and every night for the rest of his life.
 We continued to search for alternative solutions for his sleep apnea.

 I spent my sleepless nights scouring the Internet to find a natural remedy for sleep apnea.
 I felt that organic, natural and herbal solutions were the best route to follow, and found several options.

 Previously, I had read about the health benefits of hemp oil for a variety of illnesses and ailments, from sleeping problems to terminal cancer, but didn’t quite understand the full extent of possibilities.
 Then I found it – the key to a good night’s sleep for both myself and my spouse.